Breeze1074/OreAbundance/README.md

 redstone are easiest to find by mining deep in the world.
 Another compromise can be reached around *y = -10* the player may find early access to diamonds, gold, iron, lapis, and redstone at the same time.

 ![Composite ores](images/oreCompositeViolins_1.18.2.03.png)

+## The rarest of the rare (time for silk touch)

-On the whole, most of the ore types are abundant, if the player searches as the appropriate y-level.
+On the whole, most of the ore types are abundant, if the player searches at the appropriate y-level.
 There are two exceptions: deepslate coal ore and deepslate emerald ore.
 Both of these ore types are exceedingly rare, and on economy servers could even replace diamonds as a high value currency.
 In the &gt;170,000 chunks of world data from Prowl’s patron